abilashcse/league-standings/README.md

-# Premier League standings
+#League standings

-Android app that displays the latest premier league standings
+Android app that displays the league standings